-There is a current consensus that strengthening stratification will reduce the upward mixing of nutrients, and so lead to a reduction in primary production (Chust et al., 2014).
+There is a current consensus that strengthening stratification will reduce the upward mixing of nutrients and so lead to a reduction in primary production (Chust et al., 2014).
 Increased coastal stratification caused by higher rainfall and river run-off is generally expected to worsen any problems of eutrophication (Laurent et al., 2018), though around the UK coasts the strength of the tidal mixing may act to offset some of this (OSPAR, 2017).
 Extending the period of stratification will likely result in further reduction of oxygen concentrations at depth (see MCCIP review on dissolved oxygen), which will be exacerbated by lower initial oxygen concentrations in winter arising from a warming sea.

-Future large-scale developments of floating offshore wind farms (FLOW) could provide a significant source of additional mixing in shelf seas.
+Future large-scale developments of floating offshore wind farms (FLOW) could significantly alter mixing in shelf seas.
 Current offshore wind farms tend to be in shallow, well-mixed coastal regions.
-Future plans include deployments of large, floating structures covering significant areas of deeper, seasonally stratifying waters which are predicted to drive an increase in the mixing within the seasonal thermocline (Dorrell et al., 2022).
-Work to assess the potential role of deep-water wind farms is currently planned.
+Plans include deployments of large, floating structures covering significant areas of deeper, seasonally stratifying waters.
+Tidal flows interacting with these large floating structures may drive a local increase in mixing within the seasonal thermocline (Dorrell et al., 2022).
+Modelling suggests a wind deficit downwind of large wind farms may reduce wind mixing over 10s or possibly 100s km (Akhtar et al, 2021), though observational support for this effect is needed.
+Work to assess the potential impacts of additional mixing caused by tidal flows interacting with deep-water wind farms is planned in recently funded UK projects.